The Lamu archipelago has huge beaches to explore.

 Manda Bay: Our full report

 Manda Bay is a luxury beach lodge located on Manda Island, 12km from Lamu airport.
 Formerly the Blue Safari Club, an exclusive island escape owned by an Italian musician Bruno Brighetti, the lodge was bought in 2003 by the Dyer and Roberts families, both long associated with safaris in Kenya, and transformed into a peerless, castaway retreat.
-Unfortunately, as of 12 July 2014 we cannot recommend this property because the UK's foreign office has advised against travel to this area – the Lamu archipelago.

 You’ll likely be met at Lamu Airport by a “captain" and one crew from Manda Bay and helped to the jetty with your luggage.
 Manda Bay has a good selection of fast boats and the journey – up Lamu Creek and around the landward side of Manda Island – normally takes about 30 minutes.
 You pass close to dense mangrove forests and through the Mkanda Channel, a narrow neck of water that was dredged a few years ago to allow boats to pass through at all states of the tide: formerly Manda Bay was only accessible at high tide.